 gomo [options] <go-term database> <scoring file>+

-A collection of GO terms mapped to to the sequences in the scoring
+The name of a file containing GO terms mapped to to the sequences in the scoring

 file.
-Database are provided by the webservices and are formated using a
+Database are provided by the webservices and are formatted using a

 simple tab separated values (tsv) format:

 "GO-term" "Sequence identifiers separated by tabs"